imagineLife/big-site/content/k8s/arch.md

     - [Controllers](#controllers)
     - [Scheduler](#scheduler)
   - [Kubectl](#kubectl)

+With Kubernetes, one of the primary goals is to...
+- deploy app(s)
+- in containers
+- on machines
+- configured as "worker nodes" in a cluster

+K8s does not deploy containers directly on a worker node, though.
+Containers are encapsulated in [pods](/k8s/on-pods): single instances of an app or suite of tightly-coupled apps.
+Pods are the smallest object that can be created/managed in K8s.

 ## Nodes
 A node is a machine, physical or virtual, where K8s is installed.
 Nodes might be known as minions.